-The Asian hornet (Vespa vellutina) is non-native to the UK and is ‘notifiable’, which means that by law any sighting must be reported to the appropriate authority.
+The Asian hornet (Vespa Vellutina) is non-native to the UK and is ‘Reportable’, which means that by law any sighting must be reported to the appropriate authority.
 Please refer to our page on Asian hornets for more information.

 An AHAT is a group of local beekeepers who can attend any potential sighting either to reassure in the event of no Asian hornet being found, or to escalate the report to NNSS in the event of a positive sighting.